gordonbay/Windows-On-Reins/README.md

-# Windows One Reins - Windows 10 Bloatware removal, privacy fix and performance optimization
+# Windows On Reins - Windows 10 Bloatware removal, privacy fix and performance optimization

 This project aim is to make windows 10 usable, faster and under control.